ComputerVisionFans/CellNetUML/README.md

 **[[Software Report](https://drive.google.com/file/d/1_lVADVGAhkRG2qvzbhACQ5JqrCPpYRwM/view?usp=sharing)] [[CellNetSoftware Video](https://drive.google.com/open?id=1V-VDtiOJv1WI5jVSQZqpj-6AKPFUBexX)] [[Research Grant Page](https://ethz.ch/en/studies/non-degree-courses/exchange-and-visiting-studies/programmes/exchange-programmes/idea-league.html)]** <br />

 ## Results
 These are the reproduction results from this repository.
-All results can be downloaded from our gihub.
+All the training/testing lsg log file on ETH Zurich leonhard cluster can be downloaded from our [github](https://github.com/Johnny-liqiang/CellNetUML/tree/master/training%20log%20file%20for%20verification).

 ### Evaluate performance on [CiFar10](https://www.cs.toronto.edu/~kriz/cifar.html)
 This is the Boxplot of resnet18, Ournet, ghostnet on cifar without Cellyolo.
 Due to the fact that every image from this dataset is 32*32 pixel image, it's getting hard to train a well segmentor by cellyolo to filter out the other artifacts in the image.
 As it illustrated that, even without Cellyolo preprocessing, our net already achieved the best performance.